matteomessmer/MultimediaSystemProject/README.md

 # Multimedia System Project
-Repo for the project of the Multimedia System course @UniBZ The project argument is segmentation
+Repo for the project of the Multimedia System course @UniBZ

+The argument for the project is segmentation

 # Objective
 Implement the Region Growing algorithm in Java.